ycrc/ycrc.github.io/docs/clusters/grace-mccleary-decommission.md

 If you are new to Bouchet, we recommend reviewing our [“Getting Started on Bouchet” documentation](bouchet_getting_started.md).
 You can also find a recording of our "Intro to Bouchet" session [here](https://youtu.be/mQMc8y-Z8sY?si=Ubyd7DvX5I9kuaTr).

-In addition to our [twice-weekly virtual Office Hours](/#office-hours-via-zoom), the YCRC team will be available every week in March for *in-person* Bouchet Migration Support Office Hours offering hands-on support.
-Stop by our office at 160 St Ronan Street— no registration required.

-- Friday, March 6th 2-4pm
-- Thursday, March 12th 9-11am
-- Tuesday, March 17th 3-5pm
-- Wednesday, March 25th 1-3pm
-- Monday, March 30th 10-12pm

 We also have a recording of our "Transfers with Globus" info session available [here](https://www.youtube.com/watch?v=VCOBLKrWe9M).

-As always, our Research Support staff members are available to assist.
+As always, our Research Support staff members are available to assist, including at our [twice-weekly virtual Office Hours](/#office-hours-via-zoom).
 Please [reach out](/#get-help) if you have any questions or concerns about what will be moved to Bouchet and when.